 - Set the Value to 0.

 Restart the Explorer.exe process or just reboot your computer.

 #Extra Tips on Vista

-New article written on Vista Tricks and Performance ( Click to read) .
-Creating symlink, using check boxes for selecting etc
+A new article was written on Vista Tricks and Performance.
+Creating symlink, using checkboxes for selecting, etc

 - Click on the Start Button and select Control Panel.

-- Scroll through the list as shown below and remove the check from any feature you do not want installed.
+- Scroll through the list as shown below and remove the check from any feature you do not want to be installed.